matplotlib/matplotlib/doc/users/path_tutorial.rst

 control point and one end point, and CURVE4 has three vertices for the two control points and the end point.
-The example below shows a CURVE4 Bézier spline -- the bézier curve will be contained in the convex hul of the start point, the two control points, and the end point
+The example below shows a CURVE4 Bézier spline -- the bézier curve will be contained in the convex hull of the start point, the two control points, and the end point

 .. plot::